 Unfortunately, when it comes to leaving the scene of an accident, the law is clear: both drivers must stop, exchange insurance information, and, if relevant, wait for the police to arrive.
 If you leave the scene of an accident in NY, even if you were not responsible for the accident, you can suffer significant legal penalties.

-Are there any circumstances under which it is permissible to leave the scene of an accident in NY?
+Are there any circumstances under which, leaving the scene of an accident in NY, is allowed?

 New York law allows provision for leaving the scene of the accident if you leave to notify the police, if you leave to acquire medical care, or if you feel unsafe at the scene of an accident.
 You might, for example, need to leave the scene of an accident if you need to summon the police, but your cell phone is not able to get a signal at the scene of the accident.
 You might need to leave the scene of an accident in NY if you or someone else in your vehicle needs immediate medical attention, which takes priority over remaining at the scene of the accident.
 When it comes to safety, there must be a clear and present danger at the scene of the accident: if, for example, the other driver is behaving erratically or threatening you, leading you to believe that they will attempt to harm you if you remain at the scene of the accident.

-Common Defenses for Leaving the Scene of an Accident in New York
+What Are Some Common Defenses for Leaving the Scene of an Accident Charge in New York?

 The most common defense for leaving the scene of an accident in New York is the “mistake of fact” defense.
 With this defense, the driver who left the scene will indicate that they did not realize they had been involved in an accident or that they did not recognize that there was damage done at the time of the accident.
 For example, you might attempt to prove that you thought another driver was waving you on or that you only scratched a bumper in the parking lot, even though more damage was actually done to the vehicle.